The Principle of Redundant Reflection: Concluding Comments

-There are two caveats of our uniqueness result: the first is that it only shows uniqueness of Bayes' rule \emph{almost surely}.
-There exist updating rules that satisfy all our assumptions, but do differ from Bayes' rule on a set with probability 0.
-The second is that Bayes' rule itself is used in one of the assumptions, Equation \eqref{eq:bayes_rule_probability}.
-This is not circular: we showed that, supposing that our beliefs are updated by Bayes' rule, there is no \emph{alternative} set of beliefs that satisfies the principle of redundant reflection.
-The principle of redundant reflection implies the involvement of Bayes' rule in this sense.
+It should also be noted that, while our result is an extension of the result of \cite{Hild1998a} in the mathematical sense, it is different in the philosophical sense.
+The auto-epistemic paradigm focuses on what one must believe now, given that one knows what one will believe in the future.
+We use the same probabilistic phenomenon, but in a slightly different way: we state that given the complete model specification, there is no additional information in the predictions, so examining the predictions should leave one's beliefs fully intact.
+So one does not need to assess what one's beliefs will be in the future -- the beliefs are assessed now, and one realizes that the predictions are redundant and do not convey new information.
+So, the current belief state constrains the set of future belief states, whereas in \cite{Hild1998a} it is presented more the other way around: future belief states constrain the current belief state.

-One advantage of our result is its generality: while we focused on discrete datasets for the sake of brevity and illustration, all of the steps can be retraced by replacing sums with integrals.
-This offers a different perspective on probability density functions and improper priors, concepts to which these kinds of proofs sometimes do not apply.
-In addition, we showed in Theorem 1 that \emph{any} updating rule is uniquely specified by its behaviour on event sets $\xi$ and the principle of redundant reflection.
-The theorem thus also applies to updating rules differing from Bayes’ rule, such as those defined in \citet{FongEtAl2024}.
+There are two caveats to our uniqueness result: the first is that it only shows uniqueness of Bayes' rule \emph{almost surely}.
+There exist updating rules that satisfy all our assumptions, but differ from Bayes' rule on a set with probability 0.
+The second caveat is that our result makes use of the assumptions that the prior belief is characterized by a probability measure, that any updating rule must be evidence driven and that the evidence must be taken as absolutely certain, delivering no other information than the evidence itself.
+While we consider the former assumptions innocuous, the latter is somewhat controversial in an epistemological sense \citep[see][Section 4.3 for a review]{Vineberg2022}.
+However, in a scientific setting this assumption is a lot more reasonable, since the Bayesian model can always be expanded to include any uncertainty about the data.
+In fact, as \cite{Hild1998b} points out, the framework that the principle of reflection is based on is a framework ``which consciously confines itself to ideally rational agents'' \citep[page 2]{Hild1998b}.
+In our opinion, this is exactly the framework that science should operate in.